-Substance Abuse & Homelessness: Statistics & Rehab Treatment
+Substance Abuse and Homelessness: Statistics and Rehab Treatment

 Seeking treatment can be beneficial for those who are homeless and struggling with substance use disorders.
 However, many people who are homeless don’t know where to turn for help when they’re struggling with substance abuse issues.
 Or, they may not feel that they have the resources to get help.
 If you or someone you care about is struggling with homelessness and addiction, you may benefit from learning more about substance abuse, homelessness, and the treatment options available to those who are struggling with both complications.